bptlab/scylla/README.md

 ## Related Projects
 - [Scylla-Container](https://github.com/INSM-TUM/Scylla-Container) provides a simple http API and dockerization of Scylla
 - [SimuBridge](https://github.com/INSM-TUM/SimuBridge) is an application that bridges between process mining and business process simulation.
 It uses Scylla as Simulator and provides a generic metamodel and GUI for the construction of business process simulation models, usable in Scylla.
+- [Scylla-Plugin--SOPA](https://github.com/INSM-TUM/Scylla-Plugin--SOPA) a plugin for the sustatinability simulation framework SOPA.
 - [scylla-ui](https://github.com/bptlab/scylla-ui) (discontinued) provides a GUI for visualizing Scylla simulation outputs

 ## Related Publications